intentrai/IntentR/MARKDOWN_EXPORT_FEATURE.md

 ./start.sh

 # The script will show:
-# ✅ Balut is running!
+# ✅ UbeCode is running!
 #
 # 📍 Service URLs:
 #    - Web UI:              http://localhost:5173